Anne L. Ersig, PhD, RN

 - I study children, adolescents, and emerging adults with chronic physical health conditions, as well as their family members.

 - A chronic physical health condition in one family member affects all family members in different ways.
 Exploring these differences is important for determining how to implement individual and family-level interventions in the future.
 This includes assessment of biological and genomic factors related to stress and stress response in all family members.

 - Of particular interest to me is the stress that these individuals experience, and how that affects their mental and physical health and well-being.

 - Current work is centered around assessing stress related to the chronic condition in adolescents and their parents, as well as stress in parents of children and adolescents with medical complexity.

-- Stress, anxiety symptoms, and depressive symptoms in children, adolescents, and emerging adults with chronic physical health conditions and their family members.
+- As noted above, I study stress, anxiety symptoms, and depressive symptoms in children, adolescents, and emerging adults with chronic physical health conditions and their family members.

 - Chronic health conditions can generate stress that leads to psychological, behavioral, and physiological stress responses.
 These, in turn, can increase risks for poor mental and physical health outcomes.